Conscription and sexism: In United States

+Legal status in the US

-The selective service had been previously challenged in court in Rostker v.
-Goldberg in 1981, Elgin v.
-Department of Treasury in 2012, and in National Coalition for Men v.
+The Selective Service System in the US had been previously challenged in court in Rostker v.
+Goldberg in 1981 and in National Coalition for Men v.
 Selective Service System in 2019.
-All have argued in small or large part on the grounds of equal protection and due process on the basis of gender.
+Both were argued in small or large part on the grounds of equal protection and due process on the basis of gender.
+Other court challenges to Selective Service registration have raised other issues.

 Professor Stephanie M. Wildman of Santa Clara Law called the decision to uphold the constitutionality of male conscription in Rostker v.
 Goldberg "chilling to any advocate of full societal participation".
 In the ensuing congressional debate, Senator Mark Hatfield argued that:

-On February 22, 2019, Judge Grey H. Miller of the U.S. District Court for the Southern District of Texas, deciding on National Coalition for Men v.
+On February 22, 2019, Judge Grey H. Miller of the U.S. District Court for the Southern District of Texas, US, deciding on National Coalition for Men v.
 Selective Service System, declared the current male-only Selective Service registration requirement unconstitutional.
 That ruling was reversed by the Fifth Circuit.
 In June 2021, the U.S. Supreme Court declined to review the decision by the Court of Appeals.

+No enforced conscription

+Most European countries have no enforced conscription for either gender.
+France and Portugal, where conscription was abolished, extended their symbolic, mandatory day of information on the armed forces for young people—called Defence and Citizenship Day in France and Day of National Defence in Portugal—to women in 1997 and 2008, respectively; at the same time, the military registry of both countries and obligation of military service in case of war was extended to women.

+Radical and pacifist feminists have contended that "by integrating into existing power structures including military forces and the war system without changing them, women merely prop up a male-dominated world instead of transforming it".
+There were disagreements between liberal advocates for women's equality and radical and pacifist feminists both in 1980 and again in 2016 on whether women should be included in draft registration or draft registration should be opposed for women and men.